TEAM-OSTRICH/SYS-DIFFER/README.md

 ![](chrisdiff03.gif)

-Clicking on differences will generate the SQL scripts necessary to update your source database's schema to match that of your target's.
+Click on differences to generate the SQL scripts necessary to update your source database's schema to match that of your target's.

 # Features